ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/indexes/querying/graph/graph-queries-recursive.markdown

 ##Paths

-Depending on your [settings](../../../indexes/querying/graph/graph-queries-recursive#parameters), your recursion may stop after locating a single [path](../../../indexes/querying/graph/graph-queries-overview#basic-terms-syntax-and-vocabulary) or run continuously and locate all available paths.
+Depending on your [settings](../../../indexes/querying/graph/graph-queries-recursive#parameters), your recursion may stop after locating a single [path](../../../indexes/querying/graph/graph-queries-FAQ#q-what-are-hops-and-paths), or run continuously and locate all available paths.

 * **lazy**: Retrieving the first matching path

     `lazy` is the default path setting.
-  `-recursive recursionAlias`
+    `-recursive recursionAlias` for example is the same as `recursive recursionAlias(lazy)`.
-  and
-  `recursive recursionAlias(lazy)`
-  are the same.

     Retrieving employee profiles by who they report to for example, would yield a 1-hop path to the employee's direct manager.
     {CODE-BLOCK:JSON}